dajack05/js-rpg-series/Steps.md

 - Set "ignore" flag for collision when loading maps (mainly for dev)

 ## Refactoring everything to use world_scale
-- Map
+- Add a "recalc" function to `Node`
-- Collider setScale
+- Don't allow nodes position or scale to be controlled manually
-- add round to Vec
+- Recalculate global values in `calculateWorldTransform()`